-Greenhouse Farms lettuce is grown locally in Middle Tennessee and delivered in refrigerated trucks to our customers within hours of being harvested.
+Greenhouse Farms lettuce is grown locally in Middle Tennessee and delivered to our customers within hours of being harvested.
 Since we keep the roots attached during harvest, the lettuce is still growing as it’s delivered to you as “living lettuce.”
 With the roots still attached, the lettuce stays fresher much longer.
 Living lettuce tastes better, is healthier for you, and lasts longer than traditional soil-grown lettuce — 4 times longer!
-Our lettuce is packed and shipped in a plastic clamshell with its root system intact, so it’s unbelievably fresh and tasty when it gets to your fork.
+Our lettuce is packed and shipped with its root system intact, so it’s unbelievably fresh and tasty when it gets to your fork.

 #3 – Our lettuce is environmentally friendly.